Flavor dependence of jet quenching in heavy-ion collisions from a Bayesian analysis: Summary

 \section{Summary}

 We have carried out a systematic investigation of parton color-charge and parton mass dependence of nuclear modification factor by a systematic study of the medium modifications on three full jet observables: the inclusive jet, $\gamma$+jet, and $b$-jet, in Pb+Pb collisions relative to that in p+p at the LHC.
-Our results from MadGraph+PYTHIA and LBT give very nice descriptions of the experimental data for these three jet observables both in p+p and Pb+Pb.
+Our results from MadGraph+PYTHIA give very nice descriptions of the experimental data for these three jet observables in p+p.
 Then a Bayesian data-driven method is applied to extract the model-independent but flavor-dependent jet energy loss distributions.
-Fitting to those experimental data simultaneously, gluon, quark and $b$-quark initiated jet energy loss can be well constrained.
-It is seen that the energy loss of quark-initiated jets shows a weaker centrality dependence and weaker $p_T$ dependence compared to that of gluon-initiated jets.
-We find that large quark-initiated jet fraction underlies $\gamma$+jet suppression at large $p_T$, while the flat spectra give the dominate contribution to $\gamma$+jet suppression at low $p_T$.
-However, the $b$-initiated jet is less suppressed compared to light-quark initiated jet.
-We demonstrate that the quark mass effect and color charge effect have comparable impacts to the ratio $R_{AA}^{b\text{-jet}}/R_{AA}^{\text{jet}}$, though their influence may decrease significantly at $p_T \sim 300 $ GeV/$c$.
+Fitting to those experimental data simultaneously, we present the first quantitative extraction of gluon, light quark and $b$-quark initiated jet energy loss distributions in heavy-ion collisions.
+It is seen that the energy loss of quark-initiated jets shows a weaker centrality dependence and weaker $p_\text{T}$ dependence compared to that of gluon-initiated jets.
+Our result shows a clear flavor hierarchy of jet energy loss at high energies, $\langle \Delta E_g \rangle > \langle\Delta E_q\rangle > \langle\Delta E_b\rangle$ inside a hot nuclear matter, consistent with perturbative QCD expectation.

+Furthermore, we analysed the relative contributions from the slope of initial spectra, parton color-charge as well as parton mass dependent jet energy attenuation to the $\gamma$/b-jet suppression in heavy-ion collisions.
+We find that large quark-initiated jet fraction underlies $\gamma$+jet suppression at large $p_\text{T}$, while the flat spectra give the dominate contribution to $\gamma$+jet suppression at low $p_\text{T}$.
+We demonstrate that the color charge effect have greater impacts to the ratio $R_\text{AA}^{b\text{-jet}}/R_\text{AA}^{\text{jet}}$ than parton mass effect, which decrease moderately at $p_\text{T} \sim 300 $ GeV/$c$.
 Such a systematic extraction of jet energy loss distributions can help constrain model uncertainties and pave the way to precise predictions of the properties of the hot QCD medium created in relativistic heavy-ion collisions\footnote{When finalizing this paper, the authors notice a very recent parallel study of extracting the flavor dependence of parton energy loss~\cite{Xing:2023ciw}, but from the nuclear modifications of various hadron species instead of jet observables presented in our work.}.